AG-Boerries/MIRACUM-Pipe/README.md

 ## Disclaimer

-MIRACUM-Pipe is intended for research use only!
+MIRACUM-Pipe is intended for research use only and not for patient assessment, treatment, diagnosis and/or medical records!

 ## Getting Started